-The main features of the technology are the exclusive Aeromovel traffic on the route, the high ratio of useful load/weight carried and external traction.
-These characteristics are due, respectively, of the fact that car travel above ground in a unique way and have external power system.
-This makes it relatively lighter than other similar transportation systems, allowing less robustness for the beams where it operates, reducing the costs of construction, installation and maintenance of the system (Britto, 2008).
+The main features of the technology are the exclusive Aeromovel traffic line, the high ratio of useful load/weight carried and external traction of the vehicle.
+These characteristics are due, respectively, to the fact that the cars travel above the ground in a unique way and have external power system.
+This characteristic make the cars relatively lighter than other similar transportation systems, allowing less robustness for the beams where it operates, reducing the costs of construction, installation and maintenance of the system (Britto, 2008).

 The Aeromovel uses rail technology in the interface between the vehicle and the ground.
-Thus, there is using less energy being the friction metal/metal below the rubber/concrete.
+Thus, the consumption of energy is smaller, because the value of the forces of friction metal/metal is inferior than the rubber/concrete one.
 The vehicle has four-wheel independent sets.
 The independence of the wheels allows the Aeromovel make curves with radii smaller than conventional trains, which have fixed wheels on the axes.
-The flaps are articulated, which allows the vehicle to make turns and moves uphill and downhill without clashing with the duct wall (Britto, 2008).
+The flaps are articulated, allowing the vehicle to make turns and to move uphill and downhill without clashing with the duct wall (Britto, 2008).

-The power unit, known as power train group or propulsion system, is responsible for generating pressure differential and is basically composed of an asynchronous electric motor that drives the industrial centrifugal fan (Furtado, 1994).
+The power unit, known as power train group or propulsion system, is responsible for generating differential pressure and is basically composed of an asynchronous electric motor that drives the industrial centrifugal fan (Furtado, 1994).
 Each power train group is connected to the main duct through a pipeline with $1m^2$ of cross-sectional area.

-The proposed fluidic power system (Fig. 1) consists of an industrial centrifugal fan (with air flow of up to $10^6 m^3/h$) and a set of two proportional valves (VP0 and VP1) that allow control of pressure and consequently the force imposed on the vehicle and eight on-off valves (V0-7) They allow the effect of the fan switch on the main duct through which the vehicle moves, and can perform inflation or exhaust air as seen in Fig. 1.
-The valves used in the Aeromovel system are characterized by causing obstruction of flow from angular movement.
-Pneumatic pistons are used to rotate the flaps of the valve due to high flow rates involved.
+The fluidic power system (Fig. 1) consists of an industrial centrifugal fan (with air flow of up to $10^6 m^3/h$) and a set of two proportional valves (VP0 and VP1) that allow the control of the pressure and, consequently, the force imposed to the vehicle and eight on-off valves (V0-7).
+Switching the state of the valves, the controller can change de direction of the air flow in the ducts, performing inflation or exhaustion of the air, as seen in Fig. 1.
+The valves used in the Aeromovel system are similar to the butterfly valves usually found in process industries.
+Pneumatic pistons are used to rotate the flaps of the valves due to the high flow rates involved.

-According to (Aeromovel, 1999) the ideal complete system of transport can be segmented into sections between two stations, which are called "Standard-Block".
+According to Aeromovel (1999) the ideal complete system of transport can be segmented into sections between two stations, which are called "Standard-Block".
 The standard block is formed by two power train groups, one at each station and a vehicle.
-This configuration allows for three types of operation of the system:
+This configuration allows three operation configurations: